gambitph/Stackable/readme.txt

 == Frequently Asked Questions ==

-**What is Gutenberg?
-Why WordPress 5.0?**

-Gutenberg is what the cool kids call the new content editor that came out in WordPress 5.0.

-The new content editor replaces the old text editor, and it gives you a more visual way of creating your content.

-With WordPress 5.0 & Gutenberg, you build your pages using *blocks*, and Stackable provides you with lots of cool ones.

 **What are blocks?**

-Blocks are the new shortcodes in WordPress 5.0 / Gutenberg.
+Blocks are the new Shortcodes in WordPress 5.0+ / Block Editor / Gutenberg.

 They're the basic elements that you add into your content to build your pages, like buttons, cards, videos, etc.

-Stackable gives you lots of awesome blocks for you to create awesome landing pages and front pages.
+Stackable gives you lots of amazing blocks for you to create awesome landing pages and front pages.

+**How does this work?**

+Once you activate Stackable, you should get additional blocks in your Block Editor.

+**Where can I find the blocks?**

+When adding a new block using the new Block Editor (Gutenberg), you should be able to see a new category in your block list labeled "Stackable".
+Open that up and all Stackable blocks should be inside.

+**Can you remove parts of a block?**

+Most parts of Stackable blocks are optional and can be removed by emptying out the text.

+For example, to remove a button from a Feature Block, highlight then delete the button's text and it should not show up in the frontend.

+**Will this clutter my block list?**

+Nope, you can disable/hide the blocks that you don't need in our settings page, or the Block Manager.

-**Can I use this with other block plugins?**
+**Can I use this with other blocks?**

 Yes!
-Stackable blocks play well with other blocks.
+Stackable blocks play well with other block plugins.

-**Can I use this add-on for other page builders I’m using?**
+**Can I use Stackable in page builders?**

-Nope.
-Stackable only works with Gutenberg, the new WordPress editor.
+Stackable only works inside the new Block Editor (Gutenberg).

 == Screenshots ==